 The Department of Theatre and Dance houses multiple performance venues, rehearsal spaces, design labs, and production shops, all designed to give you a real-world training environment.

 From our 400-seat University Theatre to our blackbox studio, and student-driven experimental spaces, you will have access to a variety of venues for rehearsals, performances, and classes.
 See our facilities.

 The Department of Theatre and Dance offers a number of formal partnerships with community organizations that students may pursue for course credit as applicable:

-Theatre Education students have directing and design opportunities twice a year at each of the following: Muncie Civic Theatre, Northside Middle School (Muncie Community Schools), and Burris Laboratory/Indiana Academy.
+Theatre Education students have directing and design opportunities twice a year at Northside Middle School (Muncie Community Schools) and Burris Laboratory/Indiana Academy.